Auroville Dental Centre

 Auroville Dental Centre (AVDC) located at Protection provides dental care for Aurovilians, Newcomers and guests.
 The dental centre also runs an innovative social work programme called "Auroville Dental Centre for Education Research and Rural Action (ADCERRA)" to promote rural dental health through education, check-ups and basic treatment.

 What is Auroville Dental Health Centre?

-Mrs Suriyagandhi, the head village nurse in the bioregion, assisted to develop and coordinate oral care methods through the creation of ADCERRA (Auroville Dental Centre for Education Research and Rural Action).
-The role of the ADCERRA is to educate the villagers on preventive oral care and offer Dental health check-ups in rural settlements through the implementation of the “universal model”.
+Mrs Suriyagandhi, the head village nurse in the bioregion, assisted in developing and coordinating oral care methods through the creation of ADCERRA (Auroville Dental Centre for Education Research and Rural Action).
+The role of the ADCERRA is to educate the villagers on preventive oral care and to offer dental health check-ups in rural settlements through the implementation of the “universal model”.

-- Treatment for the surrounding population in the dental clinic of the Health Centre (4,000 cases/year) o Preventive care in 17 schools
+- Treatment for the surrounding population in the dental clinic of the Health Centre (4,000 cases/year) of preventive care in 17 schools.

 - Dental training for the local village women to become Dental Health Workers (or reinforcing their skills) through a Universal Method.